Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Application: Trajectory Learning in UAV Networks

 \subsubsection{Independent Learning}

-Fig.~\ref{Convergence_Fig} shows the average test return, evaluated online using $100$ test episodes, for the policies obtained after a given number of training epochs at the DT.
-The figure thus reports the actual return obtained by the system as a function of the computational load at the DT, which increases with the number of training epochs.
+Fig.~\ref{Convergence_Fig} shows the average test return, evaluated online using $100$ test episodes, for the policies obtained after a given number of training epochs.
+The figure thus reports the actual return obtained by the system as a function of the computational load, which increases with the number of training epochs.

 We first observe that both MA-DIQN and MA-QR-DIQN, designed for online learning, fail to converge in the offline setting at hand.
 This well-known problem arises from overestimating Q-values corresponding to OOD actions in the offline dataset \cite{levine2020offline}.
 In contrast, conservative strategies designed for offline learning, namely MA-CIQL, MA-CIQR, and MA-CIQR-CVaR, exhibit an increasing average return as a function of the training epochs.
 In particular, the proposed MA-CIQR and MA-CIQR-CVaR provide the fastest convergence, needing around $30$ training epochs to reach the maximum return.
 In contrast, MA-CIQL shows slower convergence.
 This highlights the benefits of distributional RL in handling the inherent uncertainties arising in multi-agent systems from the environment and the actions of other agents~\cite{bdr2023}.